jwansek/SmallYTChannelBot/readme.md

 - [ ] Write a bot for the discord

 - [ ] Implement a stream for edited comments

-- [x] Removed giving lambda in free posts

-- [x] Removed lambda for giving lambda

-- [x] Switched to using a JSON file for configuration, included template

-- [x] Refactored main code

-- [x] Changed license from MIT to GPLv3

-- [x] Update flair when using the !takelambda command

-- [x] Reimplented the `!takelambda` command

-- [x] Change `!takelambda` to `!refundlambda` when negative

 # About the database's structure